 The men's squad was guided by Devundrick Walker's (So., Aurora, Colo.) three All-RMAC First Team honors, as he was an individual champion in the 800m run and a member of both the RMAC Champion DMR and 4x400m relay teams.

-Ron Sweeten (Jr., Falcon, Colo.) rounded out the 10 awards for the Pack, as he was All-RMAC Second Team following a third place finish in the long jump.
+Ron Sweeten (Jr., Falcon, Colo.) rounded out the 10 first team awards for the Pack, as he was third in the long jump.

 At the RMAC Championships, the Pack men totaled 56 points to finish fifth among the 11 teams.
 On the women's side, the ThunderWolves totaled 73.5 points to also finish fifth, but of 13 teams.